GreptimeTeam/docs/docs/reference/sql/create.md

 # CREATE TABLE

 ## Syntax
-Creates a new table in the `db` database or the current database if `db` is not presented:
+Creates a new table in the `db` database or the current database in-use:
 ```sql
 CREATE TABLE [IF NOT EXISTS] [db.]table_name
 (